Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Results

 \subsection{Membership}

 In total more than 170 objects were observed.
-However, most of these are non-members (some by design) or have spectral quality insufficient for measurement of velocity and/or metallicity.
+However, most of these are nonmembers (some by design) or have spectral quality insufficient for measurement of velocity and/or metallicity.

 Only 100 objects have sufficient S/N and quality to measure abundances.
 Next, 30 objects were excluded due to the presence of strong sodium 8195~\r{A}\@ lines.
 The lines are used as an indicator of high surface gravity, such as found in foreground dwarf stars \citep[e.g.,][]{gil06}.
-Figure~\ref{fig:velhist} shows that all of these stars have radial velocity far from And~XVIII\@.
+Figures~\ref{fig:veldist} and \ref{fig:velhist} show that all of these stars have radial velocity values far from that of And~XVIII\@.
 After that, 13 objects were excluded based on the velocity criterion: their $v_{\rm helio}$ were more than 3$\sigma_v$ away from $\langle v_{\rm helio} \rangle$.
 Here we repeated the method used by \citet{kir10}.
-The method consists of estimation of $v_{\rm helio}$ and $\sigma_{v}$ iteratively.
+The method consists of iteratively estimating $v_{\rm helio}$ and $\sigma_{v}$.
 Each iteration considers only objects within 3$\sigma_v$ around $\langle v_{\rm helio} \rangle$ (as determined in the previous iteration), until the number of accepted members does not change.
 For the purpose of fitting chemical evolution models, we additionally excluded stars that have either \feh\ random uncertainties or \alphafe\ random uncertainties that exceed 0.3.

 There are 56 objects that are \andxviii\ members.
 The 57th object is the most metal-rich star in our sample.
-We argue below that it is a member of M31's halo, not \andxviii\@.
+We argue below that it is a member of M31's halo, not that of \andxviii\@.
 The membership list for the derivation of the chemical evolution models' parameters contains 38 stars after excluding the most metal-rich star.

-\subsubsection{Contamination from M31 halo stars}
+\subsubsection{Contamination from M31 Halo Stars}

 It is impossible to completely remove foreground and background objects with 100\% confidence.
-In particular, since PAndAS9654 has a higher metallicity than the other 38 members, we discuss our reasons for counting it as a member of the M31 halo, not \andxviii\@.
+In particular, since PAndAS9654 has a higher metallicity than the other 38 members, we discuss our reasons for counting it as a member of the M31 halo, rather than that of \andxviii\@.

 This star is shown in Figure~\ref{fig:gradient_dist} as the most metal-rich star with {\rm \feh~=~$-0.575$}, $[\alpha/{\rm Fe}] = 0.503$, and in Figure~\ref{fig:gradient_ra} as a yellow star symbol.
 Figure~\ref{fig:cmd3} shows how PAndAS9654 is distinct from members of \andxviii\@.
 Metal-rich stars are expected to be on the red side of the red giant branch (RGB), but PAndAS9654 appears on the blue (left) side of \andxviii's RGB\@.
 This position would be expected if it is a less luminous star but at a lower distance modulus than \andxviii\@.